I am going to refer to someone else's words tonight, based largely on the recommendation of a friend:

 I do think a normal reaction to learning about a wrong is wanting to fix it.
 When that seems impossible, there may be a certain logic to resisting that knowledge.
 The logic falls apart under closer examination.
 While the past cannot be changed, the present can, and those can be really good changes that bless us all.

 Last week I mentioned being overwhelmed at times.
 When I am retaining presence of mind, I let that overwhelming feeling wash over me, like a wave crashing.
-I feel it, and then I move one.
+I feel it, and then I move on.

 That technique started for me when sometimes my mind would balk at eternal concepts, literally like eternity and infinity and things that are too far outside a mortal frame of reference.
 I would feel sick to my stomach, and push the thoughts away, often with really shallow pop music.
 That did not feel quite right, and I started just letting the feeling wash over me.
 I don't comprehend it, and that's okay.
 I will keep going.